insightfinder/InsightAgent/README.md

 The following types of agents are available:

- - AWS EC2
  - cadvisor
  - cgroup
  - collectd
  - daemonset
- - DataDog
- - Docker Remote API
- - Elasticsearch (storage & metrics)
- - hypervisor (VMware)
- - Jolokia
+ - docker remote api
- - Kafka
+ - elastic search
- - KVM
+ - log file replay
- - Log File Replay (for testing)
- - Log Streaming
+ - hypervisor
- - Metric File Replay (for testing)
- - New Relic
+ - jolokia
- - /proc (Linux)
+ - kvm
- - syscall
+ - metric file replay

 More details on the agents and installation details are in the wiki: https://github.com/insightfinder/InsightAgent/wiki